AideenM12/Joyce-English-School-MS4/README.md

 * is someone with a desire to learn English.
 * is a parent of a child who needs assistance learning English.
 * is someone who wishes to gain an English language certification.
-* is a business owner who wishes to improve their staffs English skills.
+* is a business owner who wishes to improve their staff's English skills.
-* is a parent of a teenager who wishes to book extracuricular English lessons to supplement their secondary school education.
+* is a parent of a teenager who wishes to book extra-curricular English lessons to supplement their secondary school education.

 ### User Stories